syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 1. [Predecessor Validation](https://blazor.syncfusion.com/documentation/gantt-chart/predecessor-validation): Learn how to validate and manage task dependencies to ensure project integrity.

-2. [Critical Path](https://blazor.syncfusion.com/documentation/gantt-chart/critical-path): Understand how to identify and visualize the critical path in your project, which is crucial for project timeline management.
+2. [Critical Path](https://blazor.syncfusion.com/documentation/gantt-chart/criticalpath): Understand how to identify and visualize the critical path in your project, which is crucial for project timeline management.

 3. [Baseline](https://blazor.syncfusion.com/documentation/gantt-chart/baseline): Explore how to set and compare task progress against a baseline schedule.

-4. [Resource Allocation](https://blazor.syncfusion.com/documentation/gantt-chart/resource-view): Discover how to manage resources in conjunction with task dependencies for optimal project planning.
+4. [Resource Allocation](https://blazor.syncfusion.com/documentation/gantt-chart/resources): Discover how to manage resources in conjunction with task dependencies for optimal project planning.

-5. [Task Constraints](https://blazor.syncfusion.com/documentation/gantt-chart/task-constraints): Learn about different types of task constraints and how they interact with dependencies.

-6. [Timeline](https://blazor.syncfusion.com/documentation/gantt-chart/timeline): Understand how to customize the timeline view to better visualize your project schedule and dependencies.
+5. [Timeline](https://blazor.syncfusion.com/documentation/gantt-chart/time-line): Understand how to customize the timeline view to better visualize your project schedule and dependencies.

 For more detailed information and advanced usage scenarios, refer to the [Syncfusion Blazor Gantt Chart documentation](https://blazor.syncfusion.com/documentation/gantt-chart/getting-started).